Andrew-Blakemore/Andrew-Blakemore.github.io/index.md

     </p>

     <p>
       I’ve always been someone who loves wearing different hats.
-Whether I’m diving into a complex engineering problem, collaborating on a creative project, or planning a large-scale event, I’m happiest when I’m learning something new and bringing people of different perspectives together.
+Whether I’m diving into a complex engineering problem, collaborating on a creative project, or planning a large-scale event, I’m most fulfilled when I’m learning something new and bringing people of different perspectives together.
     </p>

     <p>